 Q: How do I know if I have gum disease?

-A: There are several telltale signs of gum disease.
+A: There are several tell-tale signs of gum tissue problems.
 They include:

 Q: Is gum disease inevitable?

 A: Fortunately, it's not.
 While we all have plaque (it's naturally occurring), there are several easy steps you can take every day to help keep your smile healthy for life.
 And while you might be familiar with each step, you might not realize how important it is that you do all the steps together, every day.

 Q: What if I think I have gum disease?